of The Berkeley School

-Formerly the Berkeley Montessori School (BMS), was the first Montessori program in Berkeley, established by families who wanted to provide an education for their children based on the Montessori method.
-Since its founding in 1964, TBS has steadily built a strong reputation for the excellence of its programs and the character of its school community.
+The Berkeley Montessori School (BMS) was the first Montessori program in Berkeley, established by families who wanted to provide an education for their children based on the Montessori method.
+Since its founding in 1963, TBS has steadily built a strong reputation for the excellence of its programs and the character of its school community.

-The Berkeley School is accredited by the Schools Commission of the Western Association of Schools and Colleges (WASC).
-We also hold full accreditation from the California Association of Independent Schools (CAIS).
+The Berkeley School holds full accreditation from the Schools Commission of the Western Association of Schools and Colleges (WASC) and from the California Association of Independent Schools (CAIS).

 K – 8 Campus